applethepeanut/ph-library/README.md

 - Author is full name and not separated first and last name
 - "library user" and "find books by my favourite author" may imply I need to model a user with favourites, but as it's not explicitly asked for, I've omitted it.
+- I discovered that the ISBN format does not include letters.
+I will continue to represent it as a simple string without validation/formatting.

 ## Instructions